-Stephanie Brooker is a patent lawyer who handles prosecution of U.S. and foreign patent applications.
-Her practice spans technical areas including artificial intelligence, blockchain, semiconductor manufacturing and devices, data and digital signal processing, file and database management software, graphical user interfaces, software architectures, medical devices and patient monitoring systems, digital health, fitness equipment, on-board diagnostic devices, and power control systems.
+Stephanie Brooker is an intellectual property lawyer who handles patent and trademark prosecution and litigation.
+Her practice spans technical areas including artificial intelligence, bioinformatics, blockchain, semiconductor manufacturing and devices, data and digital signal processing, file and database management software, graphical user interfaces, software architectures, medical devices and patient monitoring systems, digital health, fitness equipment, on-board diagnostic (OBD) devices, and power control systems.

-Stephanie has handled freedom to operate and invalidity analyses including claim chart preparations.
-She has experience in trade secret litigation and has assisted with discovery of evidence demonstrating software and source code misuse.
+Steph drafts and prosecutes patent applications before the United States Patent and Trademark Office (USPTO).
+She performs freedom to operate and invalidity analyses.
+She has experience in patent and trade secret litigation-discovering evidence demonstrating software and source code misuse.

-Stephanie has more than five years of industry experience in software testing and systems integration.
-As a former systems engineer with General Dynamics, Stephanie gained substantial experience in combat systems weapon and sensor software development by integrating air/surface radars, guided missile systems, surface gun systems, and electronic weaponry detection systems.
-She spent significant time at sea, conducting software testing for U.S. Naval ship certifications.
-She also worked on business development efforts targeting U.S. Navy programs.
-While working at Verizon Telematics, Stephanie was involved with On-Board Diagnostic device software.
+Steph has more than five years of industry experience in software testing and systems integration.
+As a former engineer at General Dynamics, Steph has substantial experience in combat systems weapon and sensor software development by integrating air/surface radars, guided missile systems, surface gun systems, and electronic weaponry detection systems.
+She spent significant time at sea, conducting software testing for the United States Navy.
+While working at Verizon Telematics, Steph designed OBD device software.

-Stephanie's programming language experience includes Python, Linux, Matlab, Matlab Simulink, and Wireshark.
+Steph's programming language experience includes Python, Linux, Matlab, Matlab Simulink, and Wireshark.
 Her software management system knowledge includes JIRA and IBM Rational Change.
-She has taken specialized academic courses in microelectronics, microelectronic circuit fabrication, dielectrics, integrated circuit simulations, and biomedical engineering.
+She took specialized academic courses in microelectronics, microelectronic circuit fabrication, dielectrics, integrated circuit simulations, and biomedical engineering.

 PTAB Bar Association Law Journal: Post-AIT Review of Real Party in Interest Decisions, PTAB Litigation Blog